wrightben/math/Poker/Auto/README.md

 ### To-Do List
 - [x] Play n hands: n = 500,000
 - Create a list of questions below:
-	- [ ] Do the best hole cards usually become the winning hand if no one folds?
+	- [x] Do the best hole cards usually become the winning hand if no one folds?
+No.
 		- [ ] How much "insight" should be used when comparing hole cards to each other or to the shared cards?
 			- [ ] Should hole cards be compared to each other using probabilities adjusted by the knowledge of the other hole cards?
 	- [ ] Is betting *a language* or is it *maths*?